 All of these can boil down to you having more control and more freedom.

 What is the failure rate of all entrepreneurs?

 (US Bureau of Labor Statistics)

 Entrepreneurs and small businesses are key to a strong, healthy economy.
 They create jobs, provide advanced services and goods, and strengthen their communities and countries.
-Of course, entrepreneurs also create specific lifestyles for themselves, lifestyles that let them have more freedom (and higher incomes) compared to simple employment.
+In these challenging times, they took the hardest blow of the pandemic and managed to remain pillars of local economies.

 The entrepreneur stats above show you the demographics and the realities of being an entrepreneur both worldwide and in the US.
 Hopefully, this will inspire you to pursue your dreams – and to prepare properly for doing so.